TrentonOttman/CS495-MultiUserPhysioGaming/course/iterations/iteration-1/review.md

 ## Resulting Backlog Changes
 - Less complex ideas than we originally had for game design; Multiplayer fully pushed as the focus
+- Need to begin implementing sensor input functionality in next iteration